Mars-The-Planet/Multiloader-Templates-with-Deimos/README.md

   - One for Minecraft 1.20.4, designed for older versions with support for only Fabric and Forge

 - **Deimos Dependency:**
-  Includes [Deimos](https://github.com/Mars-The-Planet/Deimos), a configuration and dynamic recipe generation library, as a preconfigured dependency.
+  Includes [Deimos](https://github.com/Mars-The-Planet/Deimos), a configuration and dynamic recipe generation library, as a preconfigured dependency

 - **Cleaner Code:**
-  No debug prints, generic comments, or default loader-specific mixins.
+  No debug prints, generic comments, or default loader-specific mixins

 - **Additional Configuration:**
-  Added a `homepage` option in `gradle.properties`.
+  Added a `homepage` option in `gradle.properties`

 ## How to set it up
 You can set it up easily in IntelliJ by adding a remote repository in Minecraft Development Settings.
 Follow these steps: